rankinjl/vagrant-docker-python-ubuntu/README.md

 		on a linux machine (Ubuntu)
 - Demonstrate Infrastructure as code principles (script configures and provisions environments to ensure environment parity)
-- Networking: Forwarded ports to host from VM from Web container:
+- Networking: Forwarded ports to host from VM from database container:
 		80 to 8080 to 8080 for Redis demonstration via Python on Linux

 PREREQUISITES: ON WINDOWS HOST COMPUTER, HAD TO: